 Before I get into it, I want to share my #1 tip for planning your New Zealand Road Trip.
 Download the Rankers App.
 The Rankers App will be your best friend.
 It pinpoints campsites, visitor centres, dump stations, hiking trails, supermarkets, petrol stations and more!
 You can even download the maps for offline use.
 It is an absolute New Zealand Road trip essential.

 Now we have that covered, it’s time to plan your North Island New Zealand Road Trip itinerary.
-For your road trip, I recommend hiring a Jucy Campervan so you can explore the North Island without limits.
+For your road trip, I recommend hiring a Jucy Campervan.
 The great thing about hiring a Jucy Campervan is that you can start in one location and finish in another – for example, start in Auckland and finish in Wellington or vice versa.

 This 14 day North Island New Zealand Road Trip Itinerary is starting in Auckland.
 If you plan to start in Wellington, simply follow this itinerary backwards.

 So you’ve just arrived in Auckland and collected your car.
 Now it’s time for the adventure begin.
 Since you presumably just got off a flight, we don’t want you to drive too far on day 1.